kdelwat/NgujariGrammar/src/content/morphology.md

 of the four **genders**, which then lead to different verb conjugations.
 Nouns themselves must be declined according to **case** and **plurality**.

+Nouns can be used as part of a sentence without any supporting morphemes; they do not require articles or modifiers to assume meaning.
+Predominantly, nouns are used as part of a verb phrase.
+They are distinguished from other word classes by their ability to assume the role of subject in such verb phrases, whereas constructions like gerunds cannot.

 ## Gender

 Nominal gender^[**Nominal** means relating to nouns.] is assigned semantically